Enterprise Township, Michigan

-Enterprise Township is a civil township of Missaukee County in Michigan, in the U.S. The population was 174 at the 2020 census.
+Enterprise Township is a civil township of Missaukee County in the U.S. state of Michigan.
+The population was 174 at the 2020 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.02 sqmi, of which 34.47 sqmi are land and 0.55 sqmi (1.57%) are water.

 The Reedsburg Dam and portions of the Dead Stream Flooding State Wildlife Management Area are located in the southeast part of Enterprise Township along the Muskegon River.